Family and Medical Leave Policies

 • Instruct the faculty member to write a memo to you informing you of their medical and/or family leave plans.

-• The faculty member must indicate the length of leave he/she is requesting, including a start date and an end date.
+• The faculty member must indicate the length of leave being requested, including a start date and an end date.
 Note that the length of leave requested is not an arbitrary number.
-The faculty member should be made aware that his/her requested length of leave must be consistent with what his/her physician has recommended and with the FMFL policy.
-The memo does not need to state the medical condition prompting the request.
+The faculty member should be made aware that the requested length of leave must be consistent with what their physician has recommended and with the FMFL policy.
+Due to privacy under HIPAA, the memo should not state the medical condition prompting the request.

-• Write a memo to the Associate Dean for Faculty Affairs, Todd Reeser, recommending the medical and/or family leave for the faculty member.
+• Write a memo to the Associate Dean for Faculty Affairs, recommending the medical and/or family leave for the faculty member.

 • The memo should state that the faculty member was provided with a copy of the FMFL policy.